wiggle-bin/wiggle-bin/README.md

 ![](Images/WiggleBinV001/Box/WiggleBinPrototype001_Complete.jpg)

 This project is in the research and testing phase.
-Currently we are look at which sensors are usable for this project.
+Currently we are looking at which sensors are usable for this project.
 See [issues](https://github.com/studiorabota/wiggle-bin/issues) for more info and how to contribute.

 > This documentation does not go into how to vermicompost.
 Plenty of other resources are available online.

 ## License

 The WiggleBin is open source hardware.
-Hardware is covered under CERN-OHL-S-2.0 (`LICENSE.CERN-OHL-S-2.0.txt`) license and software under GPL-3.0-or-later (`LICENSE.GPL-3.0-or-later`) license.
+Hardware is covered under CERN-OHL-S-2.0 (`LICENSE.CERN-OHL-S-2.0.txt`) license and software under GPL-3.0-or-later (`LICENSE.GPL-3.0-or-later.txt`) license.

 ## Why?